 Something to consider: Raccoons are a little too friendly.

-Indiana Dunes National Lakeshore, Porter, Indiana
+Indiana Dunes National Park, Porter, Indiana

 Just a stone’s throw from the metropolitan realm of Gary, Indiana, the spectacular Indiana Dunes National Lakeshore boasts some of the most biologically rich ecosystems in the nation.
-This 15,000 acre park on the shores of Lake Michigan contains more than 1,100 native plant species, world-class birding, and 50 miles of hiking trails.
+This 15,000-acre park on the shores of Lake Michigan contains more than 1,100 native plant species, world-class birding, and 50 miles of hiking trails.
 Although the park sees a lot of visitors in every season, you’re always a short walk, swim, or paddle from total solitude.
 The Dunewood Campground operates without a reservation system, so claim your spot early to give yourself plenty of time for exploring.
 The 13-walk-in sites are prime real estate and worth every extra step you have to take to get there.

 What we loved about Indiana Sand Dunes National Lakeshore: Hiking along the dunes and the sandy beach.